Proposed flight path changes at Luton Airport could cause disruption to our area, say campaigners

 LLA and NATS expect to submit a formal proposal for consideration in Summer 2021, with any changes that are approved will not be in place before 2022.

-Neil Thompson, operations director at London Luton Airport, said, “We would encourage anyone in the areas affected to visit the virtual exhibition to find out what the changes might mean for them.
+Neil Thompson, operations director at London Luton Airport, added: “We would encourage anyone in the areas affected to visit the virtual exhibition to find out what the changes might mean for them.

 “We have online Q&A sessions available in December and January, so please do register for one and speak to us directly about your concerns.